eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_tcp/edge_cloud_arch/edge_cloud_arch.rst

 The ``participants`` are the interfaces of the DDS Router to communicate with other networks.
 In this case, we have two participants:

     *   ``local``: this is a simple participant that communicates with all ROS 2 nodes it finds.
         For more information about this participant please refer to the `Simple Participant section <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/participants/simple.html#user-manual-participants-simple>`_ of the DDS Router documentation.

     *   ``router``: it is a participant designed for the communication between two *DDS Routers*.
         It uses the `Fast DDS Discovery Server discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html#discovery-server>`_ to establish a point-to-point communication between two DDS entities, two *DDS Routers* in this case.
         It is not necessary to know more about this discovery protocol, but it is important to note that each ``router``-type participant must have a unique ``id`` across the entire network, which is configured with the ``discovery-server-guid`` tag.

     For the DDS Router Edge, a connection address shall be defined which must be the same as the one exposed by the Cloud Server.
     There are some relevant configurations within this connection address:

     * ``discovery-server-guid``: it defines the ``id`` of the ``router``-type participant of the DDS Router Cloud.
     * ``addresses``: defines the IP (``ip``) and port (``port``) of the network addresses to which it connects, and the transport protocol (``transport``) to be used in the communication, TCP in this case.

 .. note::

     It is important to mention that the ROS 2 topics relayed by the DDS Router can be filtered by configuring the ``allowlist`` and ``blocklist``.
-However, in this case the DDS Router will retransmit all topics found in the network, so this is not configured.
-In case this is the case please refer to the DDS Router documentation for information on how to do this.
+    However, in this case the DDS Router will forward all topics found in the network, so this is not configured.
+    In case this is the case please refer to the `DDS Router documentation <https://eprosima-dds-router.readthedocs.io/en/latest/>`_ for information on how to do this.

 The following figure summarizes the deployment on the edge.